JanuszL/CV-CUDA/README.md

        ```

     2. After cloning the repository (assuming it was cloned in `~/cvcuda`),
-       it needs to be properly configured by running the `init_repo.sh` script once only.
+       it needs to be properly configured by running the `init_repo.sh` script only once.

        ```shell
        cd ~/cvcuda